Basic 4ply sock pattern and tutorial – easy beginner sock knitting!

 Winwick Mum Sockalong Basic 4ply Sock pattern,

 or keep reading if you’re not a beginner but you need a sock-knitting reminder.
-The following tutorial is written for a short circular knitting needle which is my preference, but you can find photos using DPNs and magic loop in the Sockalong tutorials.
+The following tutorial has photos using a short circular knitting needle which is my preference, but you can find photos using DPNs and magic loop in the Sockalong tutorials.

 * * *

 The idea of knitting socks can be quite daunting if you’ve not done it before.
 The whole thought of turning heels and grafting toes can be quite enough to put you off before you even pick up your needles – and I know this because that’s how I felt too!
 Now, of course, you know all about my love affair with socks … here’s my latest pair.
 I just love the colours in this yarn, definitely my favourite combination!